Amagansett Union Free School District

 Amagansett Union Free School District is a public school district located in Amagansett on Long Island, in Suffolk County, New York, United States.
 It educates students residing in the hamlets of Amagansett and Napeague, both part of the town of East Hampton.

 The district operates one school, the Amagansett School, serving grades PK through 6.
 The total enrollment for the 2020–2021 school year was 136 students.
 Students then complete their education at the East Hampton Middle School and East Hampton High School as part of a tuition agreement with the East Hampton Union Free School District.

-Maria Door is the school's principal and Seth Turner is the district's superintendent.
-Turner's predecessor, Eleanor Tritt, was in the role from 2008 to 2018.
-Turner had previously been superintendent of the Saugerties Central School District since 2009.
+Maria Door is the school's principal and Michael Rodgers is the district's superintendent.
+Rodgers predecessor, Seth Turner, was in the role from 2018 to 2022.
+Rodgers was previously the schools Physical Education Teacher.

 Amagansett is bordered by the Montauk school district to the east, the Springs district to the north, and East Hampton district to the west.